-Robust Demand for Debt Capital.
+Secular Trends Supporting Growth for Private Credit.
 According to Gartner, a research and advisory company, global technology spend was \$4.4 trillion in 2022 and is expected to grow to more than \$4.5 trillion in 2023.
 We believe global demand for technology products and services will continue to grow rapidly, and that growth will stimulate demand for capital from technology companies which will continue to require access to capital to refinance existing debt, support growth and finance acquisitions.
 We believe that periods of market volatility, such as the current period of market volatility caused, in part, by elevated inflation, rising interest rates, and current geopolitical conditions, have accentuated the advantages of private credit.
 The availability of capital in the liquid credit market is highly sensitive to market conditions whereas we believe private lending has proven to be a stable and reliable source of capital through periods of volatility.
-In addition, we believe the large amount of uninvested capital held by funds of private equity firms, estimated by Preqin Ltd., an alternative assets industry data and research company, to be \$2.6 trillion as of June 30, 2023, coupled with a growing focus on technology investing by private equity sponsors, will continue to drive deal activity.
-We expect that technology companies, private equity sponsors, venture capital firms, and entrepreneurs will continue to seek partners to provide flexible financing for their businesses with debt and equity investments provided by companies such as us.
+We believe the opportunity set for private credit will continue to expand even after the public markets reopen to normal levels.
+Financial sponsors and companies today are familiar with direct lending and have seen firsthand the strong value proposition that a private solution can offer.
+Scale, certainty of execution and flexibility all provide borrowers with a compelling alternative to the syndicated and high yield markets.
+Based on our experience, there is an emerging trend where higher quality credits that have traditionally been issuers in the syndicated and high yield markets are increasingly seeking private solutions independent of credit market conditions.
+In our view, this is supported by financial sponsors wanting to work with collaborative financing partners that have scale and breadth of capabilities.
+We believe the large amount of uninvested capital held by funds of private equity firms, estimated by Preqin Ltd., an alternative assets industry data and research company, to be \$2.6 trillion as of June 30, 2023, coupled with a growing focus on techno